jdoleary/Spellmasons/docs/CriticalPath.md

 # Critical Path
+- using split on yourself also sometimes permanently reduces your mana going forward, it wont reset after the round ends
+- Madgod — Yesterday at 11:56 PM
+found a bug, if you hover your unspawned character over the map (to choose a spot) and its near the effect radius of another players attack, you will take damage before youve even spawned i.e if your friend bloats and pull enemies to a spot and they die and explode, and you are hovering over that, youll take the boat damage beforew youve even spawned
+- Remove "_" in mana_steal copy
+- Expresso depresso — Yesterday at 12:10 AM
+It was early game against a naturally spawned poisoner with no debuffs.
+I put down a decoy and the poisoner walked up to it but wouldn't attack the decoy.
+The decoy had also not been revived or buffed in any way
+Not sure if this has anything to do with the poisoner being friendly like supd reported my friend and I couldn't test it due to the poisoner being focused on the decoy
+Attacking the poisoner also had no effect on its behavior
+- See modgod's recordings
+- calamity choice can get stuck on the same choice even though you haven't used a spell (ever?)
+  - maybe it's due to multiplayer
+  - Madgod — Today at 12:53 AM
+calamity choice needs to be reworked so that you get a new choice every time, ive had mana_steal for 5 choices in a row and i havent used it once all game
+- cursed mana potion shows blood golem gif
+  - health potion has golem gif
+  - they're just keeping the last gif that was up
+- Separate Joining a Game from Hosting a Game so that server crashes and reconnects can be distinguished from client disconnect and reconnect
+  - Client reconnect should go right back to View.Game
+  - whereas server disconnect should save the game and go to lobby.
 ## Critical bugs:
 - sJacob — Today at 3:25 PM
 im getting some level skipping again not near as bad as last time, ill do some more runs and try to record it this time/ from 1 to 3 to 9